supervisely-ecosystem/demo-images/README.md

 ## Overview

-This project contains 17 high-quality unlabeled images inside 2 datasets pof 12 and 5 images repectively.
-It is ideal for running quick tests on small batches of data.
+This project contains 17 unlabeled images: 2 datasets with 12 and 5 images repectively.
+It is ideal for running quick tests (for example, inference of pretrained neural networks).

 ![](https://i.imgur.com/40RLUIO.jpg)

 ## Examples